AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Messages/Send and Receive Messages/agora_chat_send_receive_message_rn.md

   // Construct a video message, which includes the video file and thumbnail of the video.
 You need to set the file path, width, height, display name, and duration of the video file.
   // You also need to set the path of the thumbnail on the local device.
-  // A video message contains two attachment files. const filePath = "data/.../foo.mp4";
+  // A video message contains two attachment files.
+  // For the video file path and thumbnail path, `file://` is unnecessary. const filePath = "data/.../foo.mp4";
   const width = 100;
   const height = 100;